alxn0/zet/docs/7/README.md

 Xu, D., & Tian, Y. (2015).
 A comprehensive survey of clustering algorithms.
 Annals of Data Science, 2, 165–193. <https://doi.org/10.1007/s40745-015-0040-1>

 Ezugwu, A. E., Ikotun, A. M., Oyelade, O. O., Abualigah, L., Agushaka, J. O., Eke, C. I., & Akinyelu, A. A. (2022).
 A comprehensive survey of clustering algorithms: State-of-the-art machine learning applications, taxonomy, challenges, and future research prospects.
 Engineering Applications of Artificial Intelligence, 110, 104743. <https://doi.org/10.1016/j.engappai.2022.104743>

-[^note1]: Although k-medoid is more robust than k-mean
-[^note2]: A workaround is to compute multiple iterations with different
-    starting point for centroids.